Stockertown

 It is governed by a seven member council and a mayor.
 Stockertown maintains two public parks, a public ball field, and is home to Stockertown Rod and Gun Club whose facilities are available by membership.
 The Little Bushkill Creek wanders through the eastern side of the Borough and is stocked with trout.

-Stockertown is protected by a part time police department, backed up by the Pennsylvania State Police.
+Stockertown is currently protected by Pennsylvania State Police.
 Fire protection services are provided by contract with Forks Township Volunteer Fire Company.
 Stockertown is in the Nazareth Area School District.
 It is surrounded by five second-class townships, Forks, Palmer, Tatamy, Upper Nazareth, and Plainfield Townships and provides access to State Route 33 which links to Routes 22, 78, 80 and 380 to service the many industrial parks in these townships.

 The borough is home to industries, such as Buzzi Unicem (Hercules), Polymer Products, Praxair, Universal Forest Products, A&H Sportswear, and Einfalt's Salvage.